 Unsalted butter or Olive oil (for cooking the onions)

-medium bowl, combine caramelized onions, cheeses, and remaining ingredients,
+3. In a medium bowl, combine caramelized onions, cheeses, and remaining ingredients, mixing until smooth.

 |Onion, Cheese and Za’atar Topping|